dylanlott/vedh/docs/marketing/tiktok-strategy.md

 **Horizon:** 90 days
 **Operating model:** automate preparation and measurement; keep taste, rules accuracy, community interaction, and publishing under human control.

+The authoritative cross-channel targets and definitions live in [social-engagement-goals.md](social-engagement-goals.md).
+This document defines TikTok execution within that scorecard.

 ## Recommendation

 Lead with one sharp promise: